maiaiia/uni-lecture-notes/Sem III/PLF/PLF-Seminar I.md

 >[!Important]
 >If a clause is missing, false is returned implicitly
 ## Prolog stuff
-in prologue we don't define functions, but rather predicates (they always return a boolean)
+in prolog we don't define functions, but rather predicates (that always return a boolean)

-prologue solves stuff using backtracking. when it finds a solution, it stops and returns true. the next keyword allows going from clause to clause.
+prolog solves stuff using backtracking. when it finds a solution, it stops and returns true. the next keyword allows going from clause to clause.

 so `false` means all clauses have been explored. `true` means one clause has returned true (but not necessarily all were evaluated)